Vinaya-Sharma/ShareMe/README.md

 # ShareMe
-A photo sharing social media application built with React.js Sanity backend and Tailwind ShareMe allows you to add, delete, save, comment and filter in posts in real time
+A photo sharing social media application built with React.js Sanity backend and Tailwind.
+ShareMe allows you to add, delete, save, comment and filter in posts in real time